object

 The state of being, existing, or occurring; beinghood.
 (1 of 2 existence definitions)

-- Objective; the goal, end or purpose of something.
+- Objective; goal, end or purpose of something.

 - 2000, Phyllis Barkas Goldman & John Grigni, Monkeyshines on Ancient Cultures